naresh5033/Journal-Materials/DDD,CQRS,SAGA.md

 - As we know the ACID is not an option when using amongst the services (maybe good when using in a sevice)
 - That's when the sagas comes into play
 - one of the key / important business policy is that the **invariant** can never be violated. and if we use the concurrent transaction for the same customer will be serialized so the property of the ACID tx will guarantee that the invariant will never be violated.

+- **invariant** - an invariant is a condition or rule that must always hold true for a system to be in a consistent state.
+Invariants are crucial for ensuring the integrity and correctness of data within a system.
 - as we split up the monolith into small MS how do we maintain the data consistency (as we split up the dbs)
 - Use SAgas instead of 2PC
 - the whole idea of saga is break up the distributed transaction into a set or seq of local transaction